Cowley Hill Religious Education Curriculum Statement

-Religious Education at Cowley Hill Primary School aims to provide pupils with knowledge and understanding about world religions, values and traditions.
-We aim to enable pupils to become religiously and theologically literate so they can engage in our increasingly diverse society.
+Religious Education at Cowley Hill Primary School aims to provide children with knowledge and understanding about world religions, values and traditions.
+We aim to enable children to become religiously and theologically literate so they can engage in our increasingly diverse society.
 The range of faiths and beliefs observed by our children and families are embraced and celebrated across the school.
 Through Religious Education, children are taught to be reflective and to trust and respect others.

 We aim to support children in gaining shared human understanding, developing personal identity and searching for meaning in the context of evaluating different viewpoints.
 Children are encouraged to ask questions and to articulate their knowledge and understanding, as well as their personal and critical responses.

 We aim to equip pupils with cultural capital, preparing children with the essential religious educational knowledge and skills for what comes next.
 The exploration of new skills and experiences helps to nurture resilience, curiosity and creativity.
 Through this journey, children develop new forms of cultural capital that makes a difference in individual mind-sets, which consequently shapes their future.